confluentinc/ksql/docs-md/tutorials/etl.md

 ### Create the ksqlDB source streams

-For ksqlDB to be able to use the topics that Debezium created, we need to declare streams over it.
-Because we configured Kafka Connect with Schema Registry, we don't need to declare the schema of the data for the streams.
-It is simply inferred the schema that Debezium writes with.
+For ksqlDB to be able to use the topics that Debezium created, you must declare streams over it.
+Because you configured {{ site.kconnectlong }} with {{ site.sr }}, you don't need to declare the schema of the data for the streams, because it's inferred from the schema that Debezium writes with.

-Run the following to create a stream over the `customers` table:
+Run the following statement to create a stream over the `customers` table:

 ```sql
 CREATE STREAM customers WITH (